Aerial view of Midway Utah with green fields and snow-capped Wasatch Range mountains in the distance

 Fits buyers who want

 Second homes.
 Short-term rental investment.
 A quieter setting with golf and hot springs nearby.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Right for You?